adjivas/ml/README.md

 [![Crate][crate-badge]][crate] [![travis-badge][]][travis]

+A library for generating UML language for Rust's project

 This repo is provided as a [Cargo package](http://doc.crates.io/manifest.html) and a [build script](http://doc.crates.io/build-script.html), adjust your `Cargo.toml` to include.
 ```toml
 # Cargo.toml